There’s a reason more athletes are opting to train in a weighted vest.

 Stair Drills in a Weighted Vest

-This is still a warm-up only, so no need to sprint (unless you’re an advanced-level athlete and you’re already warmed-up).
+This is still a warm-up, so there is no need to sprint (unless you’re an advanced-level athlete and already warmed up).

 Knees-in with Fitness Vest

-You can do this knees-in exercise on the floor, or on the edge of a bench.
+You can do this knees-in exercise on the floor or the edge of a bench.

 The movement does not initiate from your legs but rather from your core.

 The Second Circuit